 · Greater agility – you can add new services in weeks rather than years

-· Reduced risk – no more vendor lock-in and a simpler automated operating environment
+· Reduced risk – no more vendor lock-in and a simpler automated operating environment based on Linux OS

 ZTP (Zero-Touch-Provisioning) ensures that each switch is booted, provisioned and operational without requiring manual intervention.
 This means that you can add capacity, or roll-out new service features, in a matter of minutes instead of days or weeks.
 The software itself is developed using Agile methodologies so that features are rapidly prototyped and implemented, reducing the time-to-market for new services.